aimms/user-guide/aimms-ide/Solvers/KNITRO/Interior Point/KNITRO_IP_-_Conjugate_Gradient_Memory_Limit.rst

-This option specifies the amount of nonzero elements per column of the Hessian of the Lagrangian which are retained when computing the incomplete Cholesky preconditioner, as controlled by the option **Conjugate Gradient Preconditioner** .
+This option specifies the amount of nonzero elements per column of the Hessian of the Lagrangian which are retained when computing the incomplete Cholesky preconditioner, as controlled by the option **Conjugate Gradient Preconditioner**.
 Possible values are:

-n:	At most n nonzero elements per column.
+    *n*:	At most *n* nonzero elements per column.

 **Learn more about**

 *	:ref:`option-KNITRO-conjugate_gradient_preconditioner`